binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang="XQuery"}
     string-length(//User[position()=1]/*[position()=4])=9

-The following query can be used to confirm that the first character of the child node (no mater what it is called) of the first `User` is in fact `3`:
+The following query can be used to confirm that the first character of the fourth child node (no mater what it is called) of the first `User` is in fact `3`:

 {linenos=off, lang="XQuery"}
     substring((//User[1]/*[4]),1,1)="3"